Youth Program COVID-19 FAQS

 Does my child need to wear a mask indoors?

 Yes.
 Given current test positivity rates in San Francisco in the month of May we expect campers to be masked indoors but this policy will be re-evaluated prior to the start of camp on June 13.
 Throughout the spring many schools have moved to an indoor mask optional policy to reprioritize the social/emotional benefits of seeing your peer’s face and facial expressions.
-At the JCCSF we hope to adapt a similar indoor mask policy during the summer of 2022 – this policy will be re-evaluated based on the current environment at the time camp takes place.
+At the JCCSF we hope to adapt a similar indoor mask policy during the summer of 2022 – this policy will be re-evaluated based on the current environment at the start of the school year.
 Your child is required to wear a mask while indoors except during nap time, when eating or while in the water during swim lessons.

 Does my child have to wear a mask outdoors?